nicolevanderhoeven/kardinal/README.md

 **Note:** Update the email in the compose file (`nicole@nicolevanderhoeven.com`) to your actual email for Let's Encrypt notifications.

-**Important:** If you encounter Docker API version errors with Traefik's Docker provider, you can use file-based configuration instead.
-See the "File-based Configuration" section below.

-### Docker Deployment (Recommended)

-If using Docker with `docker-compose.yml`, Traefik labels are already configured.
-Just ensure:
-- Traefik is running and can access the `traefik` network
-- The `traefik` network exists (create it with `docker network create traefik` if needed)
-- Traefik has Docker provider enabled (see `traefik-docker-compose.yml` for reference)

-The labels in `docker-compose.yml` handle routing automatically.
+**Important:** The Traefik configuration uses file-based routing (not Docker provider) due to Docker API version compatibility.
+This is the recommended approach for this setup.

-### File-based Configuration (Workaround for Docker API Issues)
+### File-based Configuration (Current Setup)

-If Traefik's Docker provider isn't working due to API version mismatches, use file-based configuration:
+The current setup uses file-based configuration for Traefik routing.
+After deploying kardinal, you need to create the routing configuration:

 1. **Copy the configuration file to Traefik's dynamic config directory:**
 ```bash